 For more than four decades EASC has strengthened an already high-ranking East Asian program by securing external funding.
 EASC won Comprehensive National Resource Center funding from the U.S. Department of Education from 1981 to 1991, from 1994 to 2003, and again from 2006 to 2018.
 We received annual Foreign Language and Area Studies fellowship support from 1972 to 2003, and again from 2006 to 2018.
 In addition, the Ohio Board of Regents' Academic Challenge Program designated EASC a Center of Excellence in 1986.
-We have also received substantial support from the Freeman Foundation, the Chiang Ching-Kuo Foundation, the Japan Foundation Center for Global Partnership, the Ohio Department of Development, the US - Japan Friendship Commission, the Japan Oil Transport Company, and other sources.
+We have also received substantial support from the Freeman Foundation, the Chiang Ching-Kuo Foundation, the Japan Foundation Center for Global Partnership, the Ohio Department of Development, the US - Japan Friendship Commission, the Japan Oil Transport Company, the Korea Foundation and other sources.

 Now in our fifth decade, EASC coordinates East Asian Studies research, instruction, and outreach, helping OSU to fulfill our academic plan, our land-grant educational mandate, the highest intellectual goals of our faculty and students, and the needs of our citizens.
 EASC supports teaching, extra-curricular activities, study abroad, and research initiatives of faculty, students, and visitors to OSU and is the home of our new interdisciplinary East Asian Studies M.A. program.
 We organize scholarly and public events in collaboration with colleges, universities, schools, and civic groups in Ohio, the Midwest, and the nation, as well as sharing OSU's substantial faculty expertise with the educational, cultural, governmental, and business communities in the region.
 We are the state coordinator for the National Consortium for Teaching on Asia program.
 Our reference and research resources serve the state and larger academic community through the East Asian Library, OhioLink, the EASC Media Library, and our affiliated institutes.